 Microsampling and the Virtual Clinical Trial Revolution

 Clinical trials have evolved over time to become complex experiments that are carefully regulated to promote efficacy and significantly minimize potential patient harm and inconvenience.
-The use of remote microsampling in virtual clinical trials has enabled participants to conduct their own specimen collection in the comfort of their homes.
+The use of remote microsampling in virtual clinical trials, or decentralized clinical trials, has enabled participants to conduct their own specimen collection in the comfort of their homes.

 Popularity of Microsampling Techniques

-A recent study (conducted by Merck, with results presented by Kevin Bateman at this year's SCOPE conference in Orlando) revealed that an overwhelming majority (92%) of clinical trial participants preferred at-home sample collection to going to the clinic for a conventional blood draw.
+A study conducted by Merck (with results presented by Kevin Bateman at a recent SCOPE conference) revealed that an overwhelming majority (92%) of clinical trial participants preferred at-home sample collection to going to the clinic for a conventional blood draw.
 Only one person preferred the latter.

-Usefulness of Microsampling in Virtual Clinical Trials
+Usefulness of Microsampling in Remote or Virtual Clinical Trials

-Microsampling helps solve the greatest challenges in clinical trials - adherence and compliance - by eradicating the inconvenience and pain associated with venipuncture.
-It also allows participants to collect a sample at home or in any location at their convenience.
+Microsampling helps solve the greatest challenges in clinical trials - volunteer adherence and compliance - by eradicating the inconvenience and pain associated with venipuncture.
+It also allows clinical trial participants to collect a sample at home or in any location at their convenience.

 Portable microsampling devices are designed for precision and accuracy, as well as for easier and more comfortable specimen collection for participants.
 A portable and minimally invasive microsampling approach is particularly suitable for children or the elderly.